Business consulting services

 - From 2018 transactions between non-residents and permanent establishments in Ukraine are considered controlled if their value exceeds UAH10 million (approximately €312,000).
 For this type of controlled transaction, no annual revenue criterion applies (ie the permanent establishment need not earn more than a specific amount).

 - In all of the above cases, the criteria for qualifying a transaction as controlled should be determined using arm's-length prices.

 - In addition, there are certain cases in which taxpayers should justify the arm's-length price of transactions below UAH10 million (approximately €312,000).

 - Ukraine is not a member of the OECD.

-However, local transfer pricing rules are primarily consistent with the guidelines and include the same key principles.
+- However, local transfer pricing rules are primarily consistent with the OECD Transfer Pricing Guidelines and include the same key principles.
 Further, the OECD guidelines are used as an additional source of guidance and the tax authorities consider them during transfer pricing audits and litigation.

 - CUP method

 - Resale Price or Cost Plus method; and